victorvalle/lexicon-site-1/src/pages/docs/patterns/nav.md

 ---
-title: "Nav WIP"
+title: "Nav"
-description: "Spinner pattern description"
+description: "Nav pattern description"
 layout: "guide"
 weight: 1
 ---

 ## Definition
-Nav is the pattern that defines the vertical navigation pattern.
+Nav is the pattern that defines the navigation pattern.

-## Usage
+## Variations

+Nav can be use either for horizontal or vertical navigation structures.
+This page shows different simple use cases of this pattern that will be applied in a bit more complex patterns such us [navbar](./navbar.html).

+### Vertical
 A vertical navigation can be simple or it can be nested, where some of the entries could have interior levels of navigation.

 ![nav stacked](../../../images/navStacked.png)